 Even if you do not use Dynamic Check when placing objects on the build tray, Objet Studio automatically checks if there is a problem with the positioning of objects on the tray before sending it to the printer.
-You can also manually check for problems after positioning objects (see "Tray Validation" on page 47).
+You can also manually check for problems after positioning objects (see "Tray Validation" on page 37).

-Note: Because of the unique characteristics of each type of model material and finish, always check valid placement after changing the material/ finish.
-Remember that Objet Studio calculates the space occupied by an object including the "bounding box" surrounding it (see figure 5-52 on page 39).
+Note: Remember that Objet Studio calculates the space occupied by an object including the "bounding box" surrounding it (see figure 5-36 on page 29).

-Using a Grid to Position Objects

-Displaying a grid on the image of the build tray can be useful when positioning objects.
+Using a Grid to Position Objects Displaying a grid on the image of the build tray can be useful when positioning objects.
 To use the grid features, select the following menu options.